 - The Shockingly Tiny Earnings Number That Could Shift the Entire Market

-After a three-week losing streak, it looks like we're heading back up closer to all-time highs.
+We're heading back up closer to all-time highs.

 Canopy Growth disappointed investors with its quarterly earnings.
 In fact, investors were so "disappointed" by this one report they sent the entire cannabis sector tumbling.